EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/01_devtools/README.md

 → **Done when** `StatsPanel` takes `tickets: Ticket[]`, six keystrokes move `TicketList` only, and you have the counters before and after.

-### 4. Reproduce a state without typing it — `src/components/TicketList.vue`
+### 4. Drive the panel, then read the tree — nothing to edit

 1. Select the `App` component in the panel, find the `filter` ref, and **edit it from the panel** to `kangaroo`.
-2. The table renders a header and no row — the app looks broken rather than empty.
-Fix `TicketList.vue`: render a message in an element carrying `data-testid="empty"`, and keep the table out of the DOM in that case.
+The table renders a header and no row: an edge case reached without touching the keyboard.
-3. *(Bonus)* Set `filter` to a value with an accent (`é`) and check what `matches()` does with it.

-→ **Done when** a filter matching nothing renders the `data-testid="empty"` message, with no `<table>` left in the DOM.

-### 5. Read the tree — nothing to edit

-Without running anything, answer from the **Components** tab alone:
+2. Without running anything else, answer from the **Components** tab alone:
    - Which component owns `filter`, and which ones merely receive it?
    - What are `StatsPanel`'s props *now*, and what were they before step 3?
-- Which of these components would disappear from the panel on a production build, and why?

-→ **Done when** you can answer the three out loud, from the tree alone.
+→ **Done when** you reached the empty table from the panel, and can answer the two questions out loud, from the tree alone.

 ## Definition of Done